tomfuertes/loopring-sdk-bulk-send/README.md

 # create an env file
 cp .env.example .env

+# DISCLAIMER

+# L2 accounts are "cheap" to create.
+I'd suggest creating a new one to
+# do your bulk sending from since this process requires you copy your private
+# key out of your waller / metamask / etc...
+# Loose steps to do so:
+# - a) create a new MetaMask/Gamestop Wallet Account
+# - b) Transfer $50 to that account on L2 + Pay the activation fee
+# - c) Mint from your primary account / transfer all to your bulk account
+# - d) Run the program on your bulk account in case you accidentally expose your keys once copied out

 # edit .env with your private key, eth address, and infura project

 ```

 ## Contributions